osmphp-archived/osmdocs-docs/how-it-works.md

 {{ toc }}

-## Using Custom Domains

-By default, every book's root URL is `https://osmdocs.com/{user}/{book}/`.

-If you have purchased your own domain, show your book on it instead.
-So that book's root URL becomes `https://yourdomain.com/`.

-This user guide is an example of using custom domain for book's root URL.
-As you can see, its URL is `https://docs.osmdocs.com`.

 ## Customizing OsmDocs

 You can also download the open-source version of OsmDocs - the software which displays book files as a website - and install it on your server.